nicew1300/admin-dashboard/README.md

 # admin-dashboard
-Admin Dashboard Project!

-Here, I had to use my complete CSS knowledge of "intermediate HTML and CSS" curriculum, involving intermediate CSS properties, font-styles, CSS Grid, CSS Flexbox, pairing those two together, and using responsive units for everything.
-It was very fun and also easy, and I didn't have any difficulties here whatsoever!
-This is my best looking website up-to-date!
+For this project, I built a dashboard using intermediate HTML and CSS.
+I used Flexbox and CSS Grid for layout, experimented with font styles, and made everything responsive.
+It was fun to design and easy to implement.
+I’m happy with how it turned out; it’s the best looking website I’ve made so far.
+In this project, the newly used technologies were CSS Grid, Flexbox, and responsive CSS techniques.